nextstepitt/standard-course-template/README.md

 and the trademark list may need to be updated.

 The foreword, introduction, and preface need to be written if they are to be included.
+If you want to skip something, the links to include these documents should be commented out in the *workbook.tex* file.

 The prelude description, setup requirements, prerequisites, and agenda all need to be updated.

+The workbook source is designed to also be used to generate a PDF slide deck, with one section topic per slide in high-definition ratio.
+If the content of a topic is more than will fit on a single slide, it will be extended onto the next slide.
+Becaue the topics are separated differently, and may extend across more than one page, the slide numbers will never line up with the book page numbers.
+This is why the chapters, sections, and section topics are all numbered in the text.
+See the paragraph on [Building and Publishing](#building-and-publishing) for more details about compiling the book, slides, and outline.

 The "how to" for the workbook is broken into: